2023 Solar Incentives Guide for Agoura Hills, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement with your Agoura Hills utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.
+• Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you have a net metering agreement with your Agoura Hills utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in other areas you might be refunded a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a predetermined percentage of the cost of your solar system.
+When you think about solar incentives, you likely think of federal incentives first.
+One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specific percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to reach out to your local Agoura Hills solar panel installation expert with your questions.
+Click here to learn more about the new Inflation Reduction Act.
+The easiest way to understand how the new Clean Energy Credit will apply to you is to reach out to your local Agoura Hills solar panel company with your questions.

 State & Local Solar Incentives